 While in the area it would be rude not to check out Chatsworth.
 Home to one of the country’s greatest art collections (and an excellent farm and adventure playground if you’re travelling with kids), it really is as impressive as you’ve heard.
 Allow a full day if you want to explore the house and the grounds.
-Chatsworth is open for Christmas until the 6 January after which it will reopen on 23 March.
+Chatsworth is set to open for Christmas on 16 December.
 In the interim you can enjoy the house from afar and stroll in the surrounding countryside. chatsworth.org

 Haddon Hall, which is amongst the finest examples of a fortified medieval manor house and a must-see for history buffs, is also one of the area’s biggest draws.
 With stunning views from the grounds and the rooms, the interiors transport you back to medieval times in an instant.
 For seasonal opening information visit haddonhall.co.uk.

 It would be rude not to sample the local pastries while visiting the home of the Bakewell tart.
 But don’t miss out on the underrated Bakewell pudding.
 Both are lightyears away from the commercial cherry bakewell you’ll pick up in your local supermarket, with a delicious creamy, custardy almond filling and burnt sugar topping.
 The main difference is the pastry; puff for the pudding, shortcrust for the tart.
 The pudding should be eaten warm, with cream or custard (and at regular intervals). thebakewellbakery.co.uk